 So, keep these changes in your mind while learning about paternity leave in Ireland.

-However, the employer has the discretion to approve or reject this request.
+However, the employer has the discretion to approve or reject the remote working application.
 Rather than the more conventional workplace, this new regulation seeks to promote more flexible hybrid work arrangements.
-Employers must now have a working remotely policy in place in order to support this.
-So, keep this point in your mind while reading about absence management in Ireland.
+Employers must now have a working remotely policy in place in order to support this and be in a position to justify why the application was/not approved.

 Wrapping Up